mapluisch/ChatGPT-without-login/README.md

 ## Python

 ### Setup / Dependencies
+Grab the `gpt.py` script from within the `python` directory.

-This project relies on `pyppeteer`, a headless chromium library.
+The script relies on `pyppeteer`, a headless chromium library.

 Install it using `pip install pyppeteer` (or `pip3`, depending on your setup).